CherubMogwai/beacons/README.md

 ## Installation

-This assumes you've already set up a Linux machine with Node and Postgres (See `docs` for those setup guides)
+This assumes you've already set up a Linux machine with Node and Postgres (See `docs` for those setup guides, specifically [vagrant](docs/vagrant.md) for development)

 * `npm install`
 * (Optional for Dev) Create a `development.yaml` in the `config` folder containing any values unique to your development environment